Trump announces a 25% tariff on trucks and a 30% tariff on furniture

 Thursday’s announcement follows an investigation that Trump ordered the Commerce Department to begin in April to determine whether medium-duty and heavy-duty trucks imports pose a national security threat.

-Trump has also threatened several other tariffs, including lumber, semiconductors and other products.
+Trump has also threatened several other tariffs, including on lumber, semiconductors and other products.

 The-CNN-Wire